hmcRobotLab/pycreate/readme.rst

   - Includes a function song_dance() to first play a distinctive sound as a warning sound.
 After the sound stops, the robot dances.

-Include angular and linear motion, but stay roughly within a 50 cm radius of its start point.
-Include some sort of repeated motion that you code using a loop.

 * wander.py:

   - A function wander() that drives the robot in a random motion to explore an environment.
 The wander() function has three parameters, the robot, and linear and angular velocity.
 The parameters should be in the following order: